Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 “I asked Seema Verma to increase oversight of these for-profit chains, not hand out hundreds of millions of dollars with no strings attached,” Warren said in a statement to The Post.
 “CMS needs to make sure this money goes to responding to the virus and protecting vulnerable residents and staff, not padding profits and bottom lines.”

-The nursing home lobby has pressed for financial relief since the start of the pandemic, when hundreds and then thousands of elderly residents fell ill during coronavirus outbreaks that swept homes from New York to California.
+The nursing home industry has pressed for financial relief since the start of the pandemic, when hundreds and then thousands of elderly residents fell ill during coronavirus outbreaks that swept homes from New York to California.
 More than 45,000 residents have died since March, along with several hundred nurses and other caregivers.

 For months, the industry has asked Congress and the Trump administration to provide testing supplies, protective gear and money to cover expenses as well as lost revenue from beds left empty by patients who died of covid-19 or potential residents who decided to live elsewhere.
 Congress complied, allowing nursing homes to use stimulus money to cover shortfalls in revenue or expenses attributed to covid-19.

-Nursing homes received about $2.7 million in initial payments for hospitals and health-care providers.
+Nursing homes received about $2.7 million in initial, general distribution payments for hospitals and health-care providers.
 In May, HHS Secretary Alex Azar announced a targeted $4.9 billion distribution to nursing homes.

 “This funding secured by President Trump will help nursing homes keep the seniors they care for safe during the COVID-19 pandemic,” Azar said at the time.

-HHS opted for a simple distribution formula: All nursing homes would receive a $50,000 lump-sum payment, along with an additional allocation of $2,500 per bed.
+HHS opted for a simple distribution formula: Nursing homes would receive a $50,000 lump-sum payment, along with an additional allocation of $2,500 per bed.
 The average distribution was $315,000, with some larger facilities receiving $3 million or more, according to HHS.

 The money, HHS said in guidance to the industry, did “not need to be specific to providing care for possible or actual coronavirus patients.”
 Providers could use the grants for a range of expenses, including health insurance, rent or mortgage payments, and equipment lease payments.
 Providers would have to comply with unspecified future audits and reporting requirements.